 Editor’s Choice

-The Toogh Automatic Pop-Up Tent is a great choice for camping couples or small families looking for a durable, uber-convenient three-season shelter.
+The Toogh Automatic Pop-Up Tent is the best pop-up tent out there for camping couples or small families looking for a durable, uber-convenient three-season shelter.

 It’s made with extra-burly Oxford fabric and uses six folding poles that open like an umbrella from a central pole hub.
 Setup, even for slackers, takes no more than a minute.